-Amblyopia is an eye condition that develops in children (that can also be present in adults) in which the vision in one eye is weaker than in the other.
-This occurs in the absence of evident ocular (eye) abnormalities that usually can explain the poor vision.
+Amblyopia is an eye condition that develops during childhood in which the vision in one eye is weaker than in the other.
+It occurs even if the child seems to have no other ocular (eye) problems.
 Because amblyopia can have serious, permanent effects on your child, it is important that he or she have regular vision tests.

 What causes amblyopia?

-The most common cause of amblyopia is a significant difference between the focusing powers of the two eyes.
-For example, one eye may be very farsighted while the other one is not, or one eye has a lot of astigmatism (vision is blurred because the eye has an irregular shape), and the other eye does not.
-The brain will favor seeing out of the eye that provides a clearer and sharper image, and will neglect the other one.
-This neglect leads to a decrease in vision in the neglected eye.
+The most common cause of amblyopia is a major difference in the focusing powers of the two eyes.
+For example, large differences between the two eyes in astigmatism (irregular shape of the eye) or farsightedness can cause amblyopia.
+The brain will favor seeing out of the eye that provides a clearer and sharper image and will neglect the other image, which can cause the vision in the weaker eye to get worse.

 How is amblyopia diagnosed?